-How to create a Montessori-friendly bilingual home: I really want to say before we I dig into today's post that every family and situation is different, what works for one might not work for another.
+How to create a Montessori-friendly bilingual home: I really want to say, before I dig into today's post, that every family and situation is different, what works for one might not work for another.
 This is how we run our bilingual home and it works for us, although there have been tweaks along the way.

 My name is Jo Ebisujima; I'm a Brit and live just outside Tokyo, Japan with my husband and 8-year-old son (Ebi-kun).
 From the offset, there was no question on which language we would use with our son, we knew he had to be bilingual.
 Japanese is the community language but I also feel that the minority language, in our case English, is equally important.